arturkw/dev-notes/kafka/Exam notes.md

 - to connect to a Kafka cluster over SSL you set `security.protocol=SSL`
 - available auth. mchanisms: `mTLS`, `HTTP Basic Auth`, `SASL/PLAIN`
 - `ACL` is used for authorization, not for authentication!

+## Testing
+- `ConsumerRecordFactory` converts test data into the format accepted by `TopologyTestDriver`
+- `MockProducer` would allow you to simulate the interactions between your code and KafkaProducer.

 ## Consumer Group
 - Explanation of `group.id`.